The River Dordogne

 If you’re new to the area, though, there are certain things you

-etiquette matters – before launching out.
+should know, including some important safety and regulatory matters, before launching out.
 Here are some guidelines.

 The Tuilières dam

 This is as far as you can go upstream.
 Originally constructed in 1908, this is now a state-of-the art hydro plant from which EDF provides much of the region with virtuous carbon-free power

 This process, which creates a large upstream buffer, results in a controlled and consistent water level on the Bergerac stretch throughout most of the summer and autumn months.

 Caution – go slow here